 - a) THE AGE OF MAJORITY The conduct of all students under or over 18 years of age shall be governed by a single set of reasonable rules and regulations promulgated by the Board of Education. - (b) TITLE IX It is the policy of Springfield Public School not to discriminate on the basis of sex in its educational programs, activities or employment of policies.

 1.0.
 GENERAL ACADEMIC POLICIES

-- 1.1 CLASS SCHEDULE CHANGES All schedule changes must be approved by the principal's office. - 1.2 GRADUATION REQUIREMENTS Refer to back page of this handbook. - 1.3 HOME-SCHOOLING to graduate from SHS, a home-schooled student must be in attendance at Springfield High School their entire senior year.
+1.1 CLASS SCHEDULE CHANGES All schedule changes must be approved by the principal's office.
+1.2 GRADUATION REQUIREMENTS Refer to the back page of this handbook.